Pulp – More Reviewed: Britpop misfits still in a class of their own

 ROUGH TRADE

-Plenty of Easter eggs for the fans – Background Noise is reminiscent of Bad Cover Version, and features Cocker musing “Don’t remember the first time” – but More is that rarest of reunion records: one that transcends nostalgia to actually enhance a band’s legacy.
+Predictably from a band fanatically attentive to the needs of their hardcore, there are plenty of easter eggs, so that Background Noise is not only reminiscent of Bad Cover Version, but also features Cocker musing “Don’t remember the first time”.
+More, though, is greater than the sum of its fan service parts - that rarest of reunion records, in fact: one that transcends nostalgia to actually enhance a band’s legacy.

 More is out June 6 on Rough Trade.